-The Optimize images after export (reduces file size) is available to Pro (or higher) subscribers and shrinks the images created by InDesign to reduce your file size and speed up your loading time.
+The Optimize images after export (reduces file size) is available to Pro (or higher) subscribers and shrinks the images (SVG, PNG, and JPG) created by InDesign to reduce your file size and speed up your loading time.

 Mobile web browsers render web pages in a virtual “window” known as the viewport.
 The viewport metatag in HTML5 makes it possible to “zoom” a device’s viewport to a certain level. in5 offers the following viewport options:

 - Let in5 Choose - in5 will automatically choose the Viewport Zoom setting based on the Page Format used to ensure that the layout fills the device’s viewport.
 This setting will set the zoom to 100% when the Liquid Page Format is used, and will zoom to the page width in all other cases.

 - Use Desktop Scaling - Applies the chosen setting from Desktop Scaling to mobile devices.
 This is the only way to scale the height, as well as both the height and width.
 The Viewport can only scale to the width.

 - Let Device Choose - No viewport setting is added and the mobile device estimates the best sizing for the content.

 - Zoom to Device Width - Zooms the device display so that the content fills the width of the device.

 - Zoom to Page Width - Zooms the device to match the width of a single page.